ashleyf1996/OOP_Web_Application_Assignment3/README.md

  3. The TECHNICAL THINGS I am proud of, the things we learn on the course with bryan included CLASSES,OBJECTS,POLYMORPHISM,INHERITANCE AND INTERFACES.
 All of these elements are in my website and made my website possible.
-Everything is organised into classes, objects are used to make instances of the classes, my model classes are a subclass of the django superclass MODEL, my view classes are a subclass of the django super class View theses are examples of POLYMOREPHISM AND INHERTANCE.
+Everything is organised into classes, objects are used to make instances of the classes, my model classes are a subclass of the django superclass MODEL, my view classes are a subclass of the django super class View theses are examples of POLYMORPHISM AND INHERTANCE.

  4. I am proud of the APPREANCE of my website.
 I decided on the colour of purple to be the scheme of my website.